felexchen/wh_draw/README.md

 ~$ ./copy.sh
 ```

-The plots should now be available at http://uaf-10.t2.ucsd.edu/~<your uaf username>/WH_studies/
+The plots should now be available at http://uaf-10.t2.ucsd.edu/~your_uaf_username/WH_studies/